-Pruitt has regularly exhibited since 1996.
-Although he describes himself as a draftsman, his art installations often include sculpture, drawing, and video works that project themes about the dichotomy of the black experience in America, and the impact of black cultural production on the global landscape.
+A self-described draftsman, Pruitt’s work often includes sculpture, drawing, and sound and video elements that project themes about the dichotomy of the black experience in America, and the impact of black cultural production on the global landscape.

 Pruitt was a participating artist in the 2006 Whitney Biennial and the 2010 SITE Santa Fe Biennial, which traveled to MoMA PS1 in New York.
 He is a recipient of the Artadia Artist Award, Louis Comfort Tiffany Foundation award and Joan Mitchell Foundation award (2013).
 Pruitt recently was awarded residencies at the Bemis Center for Contemporary Art(2015) and The Joan Mitchell Center in New Orleans, Louisiana(2016).